Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Introduction

-Relative to existing methods based on the least-squares approach, the proposed method have the following contributions: (C1) obtains meaningful estimates of the sensitivity matrices with a smaller number of measurements and when the regression model is underdetermined (this is particularly important in time-varying conditions and in case of switches in the topology or switchgear); (C2) by leveraging sparsity-promoting regularization functions, the proposed estimator can identify faulty measurements; and, (C3) the low-rank approach can handle missing data and measurements collected at different rates.
-The proposed approach can be used to estimate various sensitivity coefficients in a power grid; for example, sensitivity injection shift factors~\cite{SensitivityPS_1968,Chen_2014,GISF_2017} in transmission systems.
+To address these challenges, this paper proposes a robust nuclear norm minimization method to estimate sensitivities from measurements.
+The proposed approach is motivated by our observation that certain classes of sensitivity matrices -- including the PTDFs -- can afford a low-rank approximation.
+Relative to existing methods based on the least-squares approach, the proposed method: (C1) obtains meaningful estimates of the sensitivity matrices with a smaller number of measurements and when the regression model is underdetermined (this is particularly important in time-varying conditions and in case of switches in the topology); (C2) leverages sparsity-promoting regularization functions to identify faulty measurements; and, (C3) utilizes a low-rank approach to handle missing data and measurements collected at different rates.

-To adapt to power networks increasingly operating under dynamic conditions (and, hence, having sensitivity matrices that change rapidly over time), the development of real-time algorithms that can estimate the sensitivity matrix on-the-fly from streaming measurements is presented in this paper.
-In particular, the paper proposes an online proximal-gradient method~\cite{Online-opti} to solve the nuclear norm minimization problem based on measurements collected from PMUs and SCADA systems at the second or sub-second level.
-In par with the broad literature on online optimization, convergence results in terms of dynamic regret~\cite{Hall15,Jadbabaie15} are offered in this case.
-We point out that the proposed algorithm is markedly different from the competing alternative~\cite{akhriev2018pursuit}, and relies on an online proximal-gradient method.

-Lastly, it is also worth recognizing related works such as \cite{GISF_2017}, where the AC equations are perturbed in order to derive a closed-form expression of so-called ``generalized" injection shift factors.
-An approach to estimate dynamic distribution factors is introduced in \cite{DDF_2019}, where reduced-order models are used to derive dynamic injection shift factors and generator participation factors.
-An example of online convex optimization in power systems in presented in \cite{dataDrivenLR}, for the specific application of estimating load changes in the network.
+To adapt to power networks increasingly operating under dynamic conditions (and, hence, having sensitivity matrices that change rapidly over time), the development of real-time algorithms that can estimate the sensitivity matrix on-the-fly from real-time measurements is presented in this paper.
+In particular, we propose an online proximal-gradient method~\cite{Online-opti} to solve the nuclear norm minimization problem based on measurements collected from PMUs and SCADA systems at the second or sub-second level.
+In line with the broad literature on online optimization, convergence results in terms of dynamic regret~\cite{Hall15,Jadbabaie15} are offered.
+We point out that the proposed algorithm is markedly different from the competing alternative~\cite{akhriev2020}, and relies on an online proximal-gradient method.
+Lastly, it is also worth recognizing related works such as \cite{GISF_2017}, where the AC equations are perturbed in order to derive a closed-form expression of so-called ``generalized" ISFs.
+An approach to estimate dynamic distribution factors is introduced in \cite{DDF_2019}, where reduced-order models are used to derive dynamic ISFs and generator participation factors.
+An example of online convex optimization in power systems is presented in \cite{dataDrivenLR}, for the specific application of estimating load changes in the grid.